About the CLIP Process

 Owen has been a development consultant for over 30 years working with businesses, regions and communities, using materials, tools and software he developed.

 He is a certified business network broker, a supply chain partnership facilitator, marketer, market researcher and family business advisor.
 His firm won the Royal Australian Planning Institute Merit Award for Community Planning.
 He is a company director and board member on not-for-profit boards.
+In 2021 he was inducted into the Launceston Chamber of Commerce Hall of Fame and was shortlisted for the Tasmanian Australian of the Year award.

 He and wife, Helen, with 80 community volunteers, founded and run the Tasmanian Breath Of Fresh Air (BOFA) Film Festival, with the mantra to use film to inspire positive change.
 The festival has inspired community led change projects in the area of smart cities, innovation and community development.
-BOFA founded and runs the Innovative Tasmania Awards with categories across business, community, government and environment.
+BOFA founded and ran the Innovative Tasmania Awards with categories across business, community, government and environment.
 BOFA has won awards for Outstanding Event and for Building Communities.

 Robert has over 20 years experience as a service designer bringing people and information together to make sense of complex problems.